GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Differential_expression_analysis/Additive_expression_Tms/README.md

 For additivity analysis, the mean of Tdu and Tpr is campared to Tms.

-## 2. Additive expression analysis
+## 2. Voom additive expression analysis
 Scripts could be found in `voom_additivity_Tms.ipynb`. **After removing low counts orthologs, there are 8,327 loci left**.

 Input: